Best Sugar Cookie Recipe

 And sure as heck, better than any grocery store sugar cookies you’ve ever tasted.

-There’s something spectacular about a simple, yet perfect, sugar cookie.
+There’s something spectacular about a simple, yet perfect, soft sugar cookie.

 Today I’m going to show you how to make sugar cookies that will make your head spin.
 I bake “The Best Sugar Cookie Recipe” for holidays and parties regularly, and have used this recipe as a base for all sorts of sugar cookie variations.